diegmon/CSV-Explorer/README.md

 # CSV Explorer V0.11.0 Documentation

 ## Overview
-CSV Explorer is an interactive command-line tool for exploring and analyzing CSV datasets.
+CSV Explorer is an interactive and lightweight command-line tool for exploring and analyzing CSV datasets.
 It enables quick filtering, cross-tabulation, value exploration, and drill-down analysis without loading entire datasets into memory.
 The tool uses lazy column loading and caching for efficiency with large files.

 **Key Features:**
 - Column value exploration with counts/percentages